 the cost

-“Estimates for the financial consequences of the storm Klaus has raged in the south-west of France on 24 January last, was revalued at 1.2 billion euros.
-This is what has just announced the French Federation of Insurance Companies (FFSA).”
+“Estimates for the financial consequences of storm Klaus that raged in the south-west of France on 24 January last, have been valued at 1.2 billion euros, announced the French Federation of Insurance Companies (FFSA).”

-An estimate greater than 28 January, in a range of 600 million to 1 billion euros.
+“Another estimate is in a range of 600 million to 1 billion euros.”

 damage to the forest